ai2cm/fv3net/workflows/argo/README.md

 year-long nudged-to-obs C48 run as verification.
 By default, the `40day_may2020` simulation is used as verification (see fv3net catalog).

+Special plot handling of run names specified in rundirs.json occurs for those containing `seed` or `baseline`.
+A `baseline` run (presumably only 1) is line plotted in black.
+Runs containing `-seed*` or `_seed*` are grouped by the string prior to that token, and the same color is used for all runs in that group, with line styles differentiating among different seed values.
+This allows for visual distinction of run groups that use random seeds.

 #### Command line Usage Example

 Typically, `runs` will be stored in a json file (e.g. `rundirs.json`).